With the opening ceremony of the London Olympics 2012 drawing near, the colossal security apparatus surrounding the Summer Games has come into focus.

 Brazil will also host the World Cup in 2014, run by the international governing body for football, FIFA.
 For both competitions, most of the events will take place in poor urban suburbs of Brazilian cities, where the homicide rate is among the highest in South America.
 Because of rising crime rates, the announcement that Brazil will host these high-profile sporting events led to a spike in Brazils video surveillance market, according to market analyst firm 6Wresearch.
 The surveillance measures are largely going unchallenged there seems to be little public debate or attention focused on these issues or the privacy implications they present.

-Brazils video surveillance market generated US$124.96 million in 2011 and is expected to reach $362.69 million by 2016, research analysts predicted, with a compounded annual growth rate of nearly 24 per cent from 2011 to 2016.
-6Wresearch expects a shift towards more secured IP-based surveillance systems since advantages include low cost, video analytics, remote accessibility and [are] easy to integrate with wireless networks.
+Brazils video surveillance market generated US$124.96 million in 2011 and is expected to reach $362.69 million by 2016, research analysts predicted, with a compounded annual growth rate of nearly 24 percent from 2011 to 2016.
+6Wresearch expects a shift towards more secured IP-based surveillance systems since advantages include low cost, video analytics, remote accessibility, and easy to integrate with wireless networks.

 Its too early to say exactly what security and privacy protocols Brazil will keep once the 2016 Summer Olympic Games end, or to what extent the Brazilian government will agree to go along with an agenda carved out by the US.
 But if history is any guide, there is reason to believe that a surveillance regime ushered in by the Olympics will continue to pose threats to individual privacy well into the future.
 Privacy advocates, having assessed the range of measures implemented in connection with previous Olympic Games, warn of a climate of fear and surveillance that could have a detrimental effect on Ãdemocracy, transparency, and international and national human rights law.

 But the proliferation of surveillance technology around the Olympics is hardly new.
-Greeces contract with technology company SAIC called for the creation and support of a C4I (command, control, communications, computers and intelligence) system to allow Greek authorities to collect, analyse, and disseminate information by leveraging SAICs expertise in telecommunications, wireless communications and video surveillance.
-The technology blends the use of data-mining, data-matching, and profiling capabilities.
+Greece's contract with technology company SAIC called for the creation and support of a C4I (command, control, communications, computers, and intelligence) system to allow Greek authorities to collect, analyze, and disseminate information by leveraging SAICs expertise in telecommunications, wireless communications and video surveillance.
+Technology blends the use of data-mining, data-matching, and profiling capabilities.
 Those researching this area have referred to the adoption of such security measures as an emergence of a super-panopticon and a marriage of camera, computers and databases

 The use of surveillance cameras in Athens barely registers in comparison with the all-out monitoring campaign Chinese authorities implemented in 2008, when the Olympic Games were held in Beijing.
 Chinese authorities installed a whopping 200,000 cameras and employed other surveillance measures in an effort to make Beijing secure.
 And, in a move that drew widespread condemnation, the Chinese government ordered foreign-owned hotels to install internet monitoring equipment to spy on hotel guests.

-Violations of individuals privacy can range from the loss of anonymity in public places to the inability to communicate and associate freely with others.
-The capabilities of Closed Circuit Television (CCTV) have risen dramatically, and due to the technologys relative affordability, street cameras are now everywhere.
-Technological advances make it possible for CCTV to perform surveillance tasks similar to electronic wiretapping, intelligence sharing and identification systems that link images not stored on databases with images that have actually been archived.
-Given the prevalence of this technology and how easy its become to identify one unnamed face amidst thousands, individuals who care about anonymity will have a very difficult time protecting their identity in the imminent future.
+Violations of individuals' privacy can range from the loss of anonymity in public places to the inability to communicate and associate freely with others.
+The capabilities of Closed Circuit Television (CCTV) have risen dramatically, and due to the technology's relative affordability, street cameras are now everywhere.
+Technological advances make it possible for CCTV to perform surveillance tasks similar to electronic wiretapping, intelligence sharing, and identification systems that link images not stored on databases with images that have actually been archived.
+Given the prevalence of this technology and how easy it becomes to identify one unnamed face amidst thousands, individuals who care about anonymity will have a very difficult time protecting their identity in the imminent future.

 Most importantly, the public has a right to know whether enhanced security measures will be reversed after the games.
 The true spirit of the Olympics as an opportunity for cultural exchange ought to be preserved.
 Using the Games as an excuse for trampling civil liberties violates this spirit.